WATER SOFTENER – HARD WATER MINERALS, IRON & MANGANESE

 OTHER AFFECTS OF IRON, MANGANESE AND HARD WATER

 A water softener is effective in removing dissolved forms of iron, manganese and hardness minerals.
 To remove particulate iron or manganese, a cartridge filter with proper micron rating will be effective.
 Depending on the specific situation, this could require a series of filters with different size micron ratings to handle heavier levels in the water.
 Selecting the appropriate micron rating and style of filter can be determined by a water treatment professional based on water test results and other symptoms.
-For more information on Iron and Manganese in water, see our published articles in Water Technology Magazine at the following link: http://h2ocare.com/publications/.
+For more information on Iron and Manganese in water, see our published articles in Water Technology Magazines at the following link: https://h2ocare.com/publications/.